Matt Olson Player Props: Braves vs. Red Sox

 Matt Olson At The Plate

-- Among qualified hitters in MLB action, he ranks 85th in batting average, 28th in on-base percentage, and fourth in slugging.
+- He ranks 80th in batting average, 27th in on base percentage, and fifth in slugging among the qualifying batters in MLB action.

-- Olson has driven in a run in 43 games this year (43.9%), including 21 games with more than one RBI (21.4%).
-He has also driven home three or more of his team's runs in 11 contests.
+- Olson has driven home a run in 43 games this year (43.4%), including more than one RBI in 21.2% of his games and producing three or more of his team's runs on 11 occasions..

-- In 54 of 98 games this season, he has scored, and 19 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.